 A non-profit social enterprise registered under Section 8 of the Companies Act, 2013

 We are a social enterprise founded to address the problem of skill deficit among underprivileged women in Telangana.
-At Dhairya Social Initiatives Foundation we provide free driver training and market linkage to women from low income groups and BPL communities to make them employable, independent and self-reliant.
+At Dhairya Social Initiatives Foundation we provide driver training and market linkage to women from low income groups and BPL communities to make them employable, independent and self-reliant.

 Vision & Mission